 This implementation allows having multiple types of originators and mementos.
 Each originator would work with corresponding memento class.
 Neither originators nor mementos expose their state to anyone.

-Caretaker can't even indirecty change the state stored in memento now.
+Caretaker can not even indirecty change the state stored in memento now.
 Moreover, it becomes independent from the originator.
 The link to the originator moves to the memento class, along with the restoration method.

 Each memento becomes linked to the specific originator.
 The originator passes itself to the memento's constructor, along with the state values.
 Thanks to the close relation between concrete mementos and originators, memento can restore the state of its originator, given that later has appropriate setters.